andsmith/ml_demos/EM/README.md

 -i, --iter     Maximum number of iterations to run
 -s, --spread   Spread of the true model (SD of dist between comps) -p, --n_points Number of data points to generate
--a, -animate_frames Only show every n-th frame of animation
+-a, --animate_frames Only show every n-th frame of animation
 ```